 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
 I also thank the minister.
-I further add more thanks to the minister for taking the time to take up my offer to visit Coral Harbour which he was able to do, but one of the more important areas I wanted him to observe was not accessible, so I apologize for that.
+I would also like to add additional thanks to the minister for taking the time to accept my invitation to visit Coral Harbour, which she was able to do, but one of the more important areas I wanted her to observe was not accessible, so I apologize for that.

 (interpretation ends) Mr. Speaker, as I noted, the ground water under the school has been a serious issue over many years.
-During our discussions regarding the government's capital budget, we learned that a new technology, using a substance like "kitty litter," would be used to absorb and redirect the water going under the school.
+During our discussions regarding the government's capital budget, we learned that a new technology using a substance like "kitty litter," would be used to absorb and redirect the water going under the school.
 By now there should have been opportunities to test out the effectiveness of this technology.